Mobile Endpoint Security Issues for CISO’s

 Risky Apps: These apps are not necessarily malicious but have privacy and/or mobile app security issues as a result of how they were developed.

 “Security and risk management leaders who need to strengthen their mobile security posture should adopt MTD products to improve their overall security hygiene.”

 There is no question mobile devices represent a significant security risk to an organization.
 The question is what can be done to reduce the risk that represents 60% of an organization’s endpoints?

-Zimperium delivers on these needs and is the only company that can provide machine learning-based, on-device, enterprise class mobile security for all of your iOS or Android devices.
+Zimperium delivers on these needs and is the only company that can provide machine learning-based, on-device, enterprise-class mobile security for all of your iOS, Android and Chromebook devices.